 Looking for cheap flights with Malaysia Airlines?
 With Utiket you can search for Malaysia Airlines flights, find the lowest ticket prices and most convenient flight times.
 Best of all, here on Utiket you can directly compare Malaysia Airlines fares with other hundres of other airlines.
 We do not add any commission or fees to a booking you make, making it the best place to find cheap flights for your journey.

-Malaysia Airlines is a large airline from Malaysia that flies to over 82 destinations.
-Most Malaysia Airlines flights are for destinations in Malaysia but Malaysia Airlines has international flights to several other countries as well, like for example China and Indonesia.
-From its main base in Kuala Lumpur 278 flights depart every week.
-Many people who look for Malaysia Airlines tickets look for flights to Kota Kinabalu and Miri.
+Malaysia Airlines flies to over 87 destinations.
+Most Malaysia Airlines flights are for destinations in Malaysia but Malaysia Airlines has international flights to several other countries as well, like for example Indonesia and India.
+From its main base in Kuala Lumpur 140 flights depart every week.
+Many people who look for Malaysia Airlines tickets look for flights to Jakarta and Singapore.

 Utiket is a good place to start looking for Malaysia Airlines flights as we can compare all flights by Malaysia Airlines with hundreds of other airlines and dozens of booking websites.